wallymathieu/assertfail/_posts/2021-11-05-Monorepo-versus-Polyrepo.md

 Being able to browse the history for the code of a business subdomain can allow people to know what's going on (too much noise drowns out the team).

+### Ownership

+Everybody has access to everything.
+Who reviews what?

 ## Conclusion

 Should you have a single repository for a team?
 I think it makes sense if the team only works on one product/system and the choice suits the system and the team.

 Probably you want to merge and split out repositories as time goes on.
 It's best to keep your options open and make a pragmatic choice for your team.
+Keeping separate repositories can make it clear that the source is supposed to be separate.

 ## References